rag1404/out_of_order_scoreboard/README.md

 # out_of_order_scoreboard

-out of order transactions checking
+// out of order transactions checking
-[systemverilog]

 // We have two components comp_a,comp_b sending transactions to comp_c

 // comp_a sends in order transactions to comp_c